chaitanyasagar3/crudNewsApp/test-results/SystemTestReport.md

 Preconditions: Server and Client must be up and running.

 Test steps: - Run all unit tests and check if they match the regression test data recorded before sprint 4. - Perform search operation with two keywords seperated by "AND". - Check if new articles, fetched in the home tab, all consist of both the keywords. - Open any article and press "Control + f".
 Type and search both the keywords to check if both the words are present in the article. - Check the dates for the articles from top to make sure the articles are in descending order starting with the most recent. - Similarly perform searches for "OR" and "NOT" operations.
-_ OR: Any one or both key words should be present in the news articles.
+_OR: Any one or both key words should be present in the news articles.
 _ NOT: They key word should not be present in any of the articles. - Choose keywords and use random combinations of parenthesis.
 EG: (Phone OR Human) AND ex-cop. - Check if new articles, fetched in the home tab, all have appropiate keywords. - Open any article and press "Control + f".
 Type and search all have appropiate keywords.

     Results:
-        - Unit tests match the pre recorded regression data.                                                :
+        - Unit tests match the pre recorded regression data.                                                :Pass
-        - Search yields news articles.                                                                      :
+        - Search yields news articles.                                                                      :Pass
-        - All the news articles have both the keywords.                                                     :
+        - All the news articles have both the keywords.                                                     :Pass
-        - The news articles are in descending order starting with the most recent.                          :
+        - The news articles are in descending order starting with the most recent.                          :Pass
-        - OR: Any one or both key words should be present in the news articles.                             :
+        - OR: Any one or both key words should be present in the news articles.                             :Pass
-        - NOT: They key word should not be present in any of the articles.                                  :
+        - NOT: They key word should not be present in any of the articles.                                  :Pass

-    - Different parenthesis searches have no impact on the search and yields desired results.           :
+        - Different parenthesis searches have no impact on the search and yields desired results.           :Fail

     Failed test cases:
-        - Different parenthesis searches have no impact on the search and yields desired results.           :
+        - Different parenthesis searches have no impact on the search and yields desired results.           :Fail

     Failing condition:
             Failed to find "ex-cop" Key Word in the article: (Phone Or Human) And ex-cop